 Pls improve QuickSync access in OBS!

 I didn’t expect that either, but it’s there.
-The “veryslow” preset is currently available in FFMPEG and can be accessed through OBS using custom output in the recording tab.
-You can still stream with the recording tab if you set the output URL properly.
+The “veryslow” preset is currently available in FFMPEG and can be accessed through OBS using SIMPLE mode in the Output settings tab.
+In the field for “Custom Encoder Settings” just put “preset=veryslow”.
+I am unable to confirm if this works correctly since my test was done with FFMPEG.

 The drawback is different to that of NVENC listed above.
 Since you are using an entirely different memory space it is less efficient.
 However it’s still capable of 1080p at 130fps so it’s fine.
 It’s not going to occupy any CUDA power from your main graphics card so your game can have a larger share.
 However OBS will STILL NEED at least some % of your main GPU’s power to render/composite the scene.
 Don’t make the mistake of assuming OBS needs nothing, that would be silly and logically incoherent.

 The Coffee Lake (QuickSync version 6) preset “veryslow” in FFMPEG did add CPU load to my system.
 This didn’t go higher than 30% of a stock clocked i7-8086k.
 This means it may not always be useful if your game needs heavy access to your CPU.
 However if you can stay under 75% overall, you’re totally fine.
 It’s still going to use less than x264, so I would argue if you have Kaby Lake or later Intel CPU, or a Turing RTX series GPU, there aren’t many reasons to use x264 any more.
-We just need it to be more accessible in OBS.
+It would be handy if all 7 presets appeared in the OBS drop-down box.

 Please comment below if you’d like me to expand on these results with some more data.